Orchestration for Domain-specific Edge-Cloud Language Models: System Design

-\emulator allows users to provide a computational budget factor $B$ through Adaptive Stratified Budget Allocation (SBA), outlined in Algorithm \ref{alg:sba}. \modified{First, it selects a small set of representative queries from each query type using semantic clustering and evaluates all possible paths on these queries to identify which paths perform best for each query type.
-Second, for the remaining queries, it only evaluates the most promising paths based on the initial analysis.
-The budget factor $B$ controls how many representative queries are selected initially ($B \times \sqrt{|Q|}$) and how many paths are evaluated for each unselected query ($B \times \sqrt{|\mathcal{P}|}$).} This optional approach reduces the number of required evaluations by strategically selecting which query-path combinations to explore, maximizing information gain while staying within computational constraints.
+\modified{\emulator characterizes query resolution paths across the configuration space defined in Equation \ref{eq:configuration_space}.
+Exhaustive evaluation of all query-path combinations becomes computationally prohibitive for realistic deployments.
+To address this, \emulator uses adaptive Stratified Budget Allocation (SBA), outlined in Algorithm \ref{alg:sba}.
+The approach operates in two stages: first, it selects representative queries from each query type and evaluates all paths on these queries to identify high-performing paths per type; second, for remaining queries, it evaluates only the most promising paths identified in the initial stage.
+The budget factor $B$ provides unified control over this two-stage exploration, independently scaling query selection for breadth ($B \times \sqrt{|Q|}$ queries) and path selection for depth ($B \times \sqrt{|\mathcal{P}|}$ paths per query).
+This sublinear scaling reduces total evaluations from $O(|Q| \times |\mathcal{P}|)$ to $O(\sqrt{|Q|} \times |\mathcal{P}| + |Q| \times \sqrt{|\mathcal{P}|})$, enabling exploration within computational constraints.}

-\emulator also implements prefix caching for computational efficiency.
-For example, consider two paths: one using step-back prompting, HyDE retrieval, no context processing, and GPT-4o; and another identical path but using Llama3 instead of GPT-4o.
-The system caches the intermediate context generated after retrieval, so it only needs to execute the final model component for the second path.
-This technique reduces computation by 30-50\% in domains with expensive retrieval and preprocessing operations.
-For each evaluated path, \emulator collects performance metrics (accuracy, latency, cost) which form the foundation for the \runtime's decision-making process.
+\modified{Representative queries are selected using k-means clustering on sentence transformer embeddings, choosing queries closest to each cluster centroid to ensure semantic diversity within each query type.
+Path ranking uses accuracy as the primary criterion, with cost or latency as secondary tiebreaker depending on optimization strategy ($\lambda$ in Section \ref{subsubsec:cca}).}

-\runtime uses the offline analysis provided by the \emulator, the \runtime implements a decision-making framework that dynamically selects optimal query resolution paths that meet user-defined SLOs.
+\emulator implements prefix caching to reduce redundant computation.
+When two paths differ only in their final component (e.g., both use step-back prompting and HyDE retrieval but different models), the system caches intermediate results and only executes the component that differs.
+This reduces computation by 30-50\% in domains with expensive retrieval operations.
+For each evaluated path, \emulator collects performance metrics (accuracy, latency, cost) for use by the \runtime.